Guidelines on Engineering International Affairs

 - Check in with meeting participants the day before to ensure everyone is confirmed

 - Plan for contingencies

 Hosting International Delegations by waterloo international (WI, March 2020)

 - Visits to individual faculties, departments or academic support units are led by the unit themselves.

-- Waterloo International’s IRMs can provide advice on best practices or can review visit plans, but do not act as a lead host unless approval is obtained.
+- Waterloo International’s International Relations Managers (IRMs) can provide advice on best practices or can review visit plans, but do not act as a lead host unless approval is obtained.